Updated: October 16 2023

 Virtual Paint Night

-Whether they elect to hang their painting on display in their home for everyone to see afterwards or to hide their artwork away is up to them!
+Whether they elect to hang their painting on display in their home for everyone to see afterward or to hide their artwork away is up to them!